heejaechang/pyright/README.md

 ### Manually checking for updates

-The `updateAllDeps` task only updates dependencies to compatible versions; it does not update anything to new major versions.
-To manually check for updates past what `updateAllDeps` does, you can just run `npm-check-updates` across all packages:
+The `update:all` script only updates dependencies to compatible versions; it does not update anything to new major versions.
+To manually check for updates past what `update:all` does, you can just run `npm-check-updates` across all packages:

 ```sh